-We wanted to make sure that the issues of the real people behind the service were heard, therefore we chose to work primarily with front line workers, who could provide a clear perspective on all the issues and concerns related to the service.
+Key to the process was ensuring that the issues of real people were heard.
+People who used the services gave us their thoughts.
+Hearing their voices in depth was particularly important to ensure that we got to the route of what really matters.
+We also chose to work primarily with front line workers who could provide a clear perspective on all the issues and concerns related to the service.